rockettheme/docs/Docs/wordpress/themes/elixir/demo.md

 Here is a list of particles that are available in Elixir, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Themes > Elixir - Home > Layout.
-Any additional particles that are found in the Subpages of our Elixir RocketLauncher can be located via your WordPress Administrator > Extensions > Modules.
-WordPress allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these modules should prove to be simple.
+>> All Home Particles can be edited via Clarity Theme > Home > Layout.

 Theme Particles